 Apart from the foundations which are visible at the foot of the north side of the thirteenth century tower, other Saxon parts of the current building include the north nave wall, including the four high windows, the side walls of the western part of the chancel and the blocked door on the northern side of the chancel.

-Much of the present building is late 13th century, for example the beautiful lancet windows at the east end and the low side window on the south side of the chancel positioned to give light to the graveyard so that those who were sick or highly infectious from the plague could receive the sacrament.
-On the south side of the church behind the present day organ, is a thirteenth century side chapel dedicated to St John the Baptist, and containing a large stone altar slab inscribed with five altar crosses.
-On the north side of the church is a much more elegant side chapel with a monumental slab inscribed with a knight in armour of unknown identity.
+Much of the present building is late 13th century, for example the beautiful lancet windows at the east end.
+The low side window on the south side of the chancel is a mystery.
+It is unlikely that this was positioned to give access to the sacrament for those who were sick or highly infectious from the plague.
+On the south side of the church behind the present day organ, is a thirteenth century side chapel dedicated to St John the Baptist.
+This contained a large stone altar slab inscribed with five altar crosses.
+On the north side of the church is a more elegant side chapel with a monumental slab (now concealedunder the altar) inscribed with a knight in armour.
 As the square headed windows of this chapel date from the mid fourteenth century there has been speculation that the knight represents one of the Baliols of that time, in particular either John Baliol or his son Edward.

-High on the west wall of the tower - positioned there for reasons of defence - is a doorway, subsequently blocked up.
+High on the west wall of the tower is a doorway, subsequently blocked up.
+Tempting as it is to suggest that this was positioned for reasons of defence, it is more likely to have been a temporary access during construction.
 The tower contains two very old bells; the one of the 13th century is just over two feet in diameter and stamped with a line of very large Gothic letters.
 The other of similar size has an inscription in Latin ‘ Ut surgant gentes vocor Horn et cito jac(n)tes’ - ‘I am called Horn and I call the sleeping people to arise’ .
 These bells have been rung each Sunday morning, except during World War ll.
 In pre-Reformation times this could have been as early as 5 am for Matins!
 They may also have been used at times to warn the inhabitants of Bywell about impending danger from border reivers - both English and Scots.
 Outside on the south wall is a scratch dial clock, possibly early twelfth century and rare in the North Country.

 1The King in the North Max Adams, 2013 Head Zeus.
 See also In the Land of Giants Max Adams 2015, Head Zeus